AlteriaX/WuWa-Configs/README.md

 # WuWa-Configs

-## Configs require mod to apply some commands properly now.
+## Configs require mod in [releases](https://github.com/AlteriaX/WuWa-Configs/releases) to apply some commands properly now.

 All commands used have different value from the game's default.